Canon 550D vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 550D does not provide wifi capability.

-Both the 550D and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the A7R II have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 550D and A7R II can be found, respectively, in the Canon 550D Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 550D or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 550D: